mpaiva/a11y-jam-sessions/README.md

 ### 2. What is the difference between WCAG levels A, AA, and AAA?

+**Level A**
-- Level A: Basic accessibility requirements that all websites should meet.
+- Basic accessibility requirements that all websites should meet
+- Fundamental access requirements
+- Minimum level of compliance

+**Level AA**
-- Level AA: The recommended standard for most organizations, covering a broader range of disabilities.
+- Recommended standard for most organizations
+- Covers broader range of disabilities
+- Balance of achievable and impactful requirements

+**Level AAA**
+- Highest level of accessibility
-- Level AAA: The highest level of accessibility, which is difficult to achieve but ideal for highly inclusive experiences.
+- Ideal for highly inclusive experiences
+- Most comprehensive but challenging to achieve

 ### 3. Are there other accessibility standards besides WCAG that UX designers should know about?